Quantum Information Dimension and Geometric Entropy: Quantum Information Dimension

 \section{Quantum Information Dimension}

-One GQM advantage we exploit is that it allows the use of classical measure theory and this greatly facilitates modeling of quantum behavior.
+One GQM advantage we exploit is that it allows the use of classical measure theory.
 The price paid is working with an underlying manifold of nontrivial geometry, as just noted.
-Intuitively, in this way GQM directly encodes ``quantumness'' in the underlying sampling space's geometry.
+Intuitively, GQM directly encodes ``quantumness'' in the underlying geometry of the sampling space.
 Building on this, we now formalize the dimension of a geometric quantum state, extending Renyi's information theory \cite{Renyi59} to the quantum domain.

 Given $\PH$ and a measure $\mu$ on it, we uniformly discretize the manifold and coarse-grain $\mu$ to obtain a discrete distribution.
 This is accomplished as follows, using ``probabilities + phases'' coordinates: $Z_\alpha = \sqrt{p_\alpha}e^{i\phi_\alpha}$.
 In this, $\left\{p_\alpha\right\}_{\alpha=0}^{D-1}$ lives in a probability simplex $\Delta_{D}$, while the phase coordinates $\left\{\phi_\alpha\right\}_{\alpha=1}^{D-1}$ live on a $(D-1)$-dimensional torus $\mathbb{T}^{D-1}$.